simonorozcoarias/Inpactor2/README.md

 * -V (upper case) VERBOSE or --verbose VERBOSE: activate verbose? [yes or no].
 Default: no.
 * --version: show program's version number and exit.

-It is highly recommended to create and use an output directory to avoid the substitution of result files from different runs of Inpactor2.
+It is highly recommended to create and use an output directory in each execution to avoid the substitution of result files from different runs of Inpactor2.

 ## Inpactor2's Output
 <a name="output"/>